kyma-project/control-plane/docs/provisioner/08-02-provisioning-gardener.md

    3. In the **Members** tab, create a service account for Gardener.

-   4. Make a call to the Runtime Provisioner with a **tenant** header to create a cluster on OpenStack.
+   4. Make a call to Runtime Provisioner with a **tenant** header to create a cluster on OpenStack.

        > **NOTE:** The Runtime Agent component (`compass-runtime-agent`) in the Kyma configuration is mandatory and the order of the components matters.